kencf0618/Freeman_Prime/README.md

-This is AFAF given that I've dyscalculia.
+This is AFAF given I've dyscalculia.